jenova-marie/caddy-spire-svid/test/README.md

-# 🌸 Testing Framework for caddy-spire-client
+# 🌸 Testing Framework for caddy-spire-svid

 This directory contains a comprehensive, multi-level testing framework designed to validate our SPIFFE/SPIRE + Caddy integration from basic unit tests to full containerized deployments.